sergibarroso/wireguard-vpn-setup/README.md

 The `-d` flag will list each log file it is considering to rotate.

-As Logrotate is set up to run daily via Cron we don't have to do any further change.
+As Logrotate is set up to run daily via CronD we don't have to do any further change.

 ### SSH hardening